 Whatever goals, desires, unmet needs or whatever you wanted to accomplish but didn’t now can come to fruition but only if you choose for them to be.
 This means that along with creating new goals you must adopt a new outlook in your attitude and your ego.
 Now you might be wondering how I chose those two so let me explain.
 In order to go after all that we desire in our lives – a better job, a new or improved relationship, to be physically fit – we need to have a positive and ‘can do’ attitude; ego comes in the form of self-confidence, self-trust, and the belief that you can and are deserving and can have exactly what you want and in all areas of your life.

 So many people say they want to do something and then don’t achieve it, either because they haven’t completely prepared to begin the task, or they do something to sabotage their efforts.
 If your outlook isn’t aligned, meaning the inside is in sync with the outside, then nothing you do will either make it happen or make it stick.
 So isn’t it time that you completely changed your outlook, which includes being more positive and optimistic and then believing that you deserve to have them?

 As your ‘cheerleader’ I would tell you that your answer should be a resounding “YES!”
 It really isn’t as difficult as you might be thinking or believing right now, but changing this will require some w-o-r-k (it will be sooo worth it in the end).
 To create a more positive outlook, and make this year the best year of your life, here are some quick tips to get you started:

 Review your accomplishments from the past year.

-I’m sure you’ve made some great things happen so looking at them again can be a reminder that you can accomplish goals and tasks; this can be a great catalyst to eliciting positive emotions and keep you in forward motion.
+I’m sure you’ve made some great things happen so looking at them again can be a reminder that you can accomplish goals and tasks; this can be a great catalyst to eliciting positive emotions and keep you in a forward motion.

 Appreciate and be grateful.